thanos-io/thanos/docs/storage.md

 ## Data in Object Storage

 Thanos supports writing and reading data in native Prometheus `TSDB blocks` in [TSDB format](https://github.com/prometheus/prometheus/tree/master/tsdb/docs/format).
-This is the format used by [Prometheus](https://prometheus.io) TSDB database for persisting data on local disk.
+This is the format used by [Prometheus](https://prometheus.io) TSDB database for persisting data on the local disk.
 With the efficient index and chunk binary formats, it also fits well to be used directly from object storage using range GET API.

-Following sections explains this format in details with the additional files and entries that Thanos system supports.
+Following sections explain this format in details with the additional files and entries that Thanos system supports.

 ### TSDB Block

-Official docs for Prometheus TSDB format can be found [here](https://github.com/prometheus/prometheus/tree/master/tsdb/docs/format), but this section list the most important elements here.
+Official docs for Prometheus TSDB format can be found [here](https://github.com/prometheus/prometheus/tree/master/tsdb/docs/format), but this section lists the most important elements here.

-TSDB Block, means particularly a set of Blobs (files) in a single directory (or `prefix` if we talk in Object Storage terms) named with
+TSDB Block means particularly a set of Blobs (files) in a single directory (or `prefix` if we talk in Object Storage terms) named with
 [ULID](https://github.com/ulid/spec) e.g `01ARZ3NDEKTSV4RRFFQ69G5FAV`.

-**Those files contains series (labels with compressed samples) for particular time duration (e.g 2h) from particular `Source` (e.g Prometheus or Thanos Receive)**
+**Those files contain series (labels with compressed samples) for particular time duration (e.g 2h) from particular `Source` (e.g Prometheus or Thanos Receive)**

-In Thanos system all files are **strictly immutable**.
+In Thanos system, all files are **strictly immutable**.
 (NOTE: In Prometheus too, but with some caveats like tombstones).
-This means that any modification like `rewrite` `deletion` or `compaction` has to be done by creating new block and removing (with delay!) old one.
+This means that any modification like `rewrite` `deletion` or `compaction` has to be done by creating a new block and removing (with delay!) old one.

 > NOTE: Any other not-known file present in this directory is ignored when reading the data.
-However those can be removed when block is being deleted from object storage / disk.
+However, those can be removed when the block is being deleted from object storage/disk.

 Example block file structure (on the local filesystem) can look like this: